KLCB

-KLCB (1230 AM) is a silent radio station licensed to serve Libby, Montana.
-The station is owned by Lincoln County Broadcasters.
+KLCB (1230 AM) is a radio station licensed to serve Libby, Montana.
+The station is owned by Northwest Capital Corporation.
 It most recently aired a country music format.
-KLCB’s studios are co-located with KTNY, at 251 West Cedar St. in Libby.
 Its transmitter site is the same as KTNY's, south of town on Spencer Road.

 KLCB went on the air in 1950.
 It became KOLL in 1958 after Lincoln County Broadcasters sold the station; the company retook KOLL in 1960 after not being paid the full purchase price, and restored the KLCB call sign.
 It, along with KTNY, ceased operations at the start of 2025.